|Orchid of the Bayou|

 —Bronya J. B. Keats, Louisiana State University Health Sciences Center

-Cathryn Carroll is the former managing editor of Publications and Information Dissemination at the Laurent Clerc National Deaf Education Center at Gallaudet University in Washington, DC.
+Cathryn Carroll is the former managing editor of Publications and Information Dissemination at the Laurent Clerc National Deaf Education Center at Gallaudet University.

-Catherine Hoffpauir Fischer is a former librarian at the Model Secondary School for the Deaf in Washington, DC.
+Catherine Hoffpauir Fischer is a former librarian at the Model Secondary School for the Deaf.

 Print Edition: ISBN 978-1-56368-104-2, 6 x 9 paperback, 272 pages